beginner-corp/docs.begin.com/src/shared/docs/en/guides/begin-data.md

         Howdy, Beginner!  <!--Edit this line  -->
  </h1>
 ```
-Now git clone the Repo to your local machine.
+Now git clone the repo to your local machine.
 Navigate into the project and open it in your favorite text editor.
 In the next section we will go over how to add Begin Data.

 ---